pricilaoliveirarocha/PricilaOliveiraRocha/README.md

 # 💫 About Me:
 👩🏻 Nice to meet you!
 My name is Pricila.
-I was born in 2001 and I’m a student with a passion for reading, movies, and personal development, seeking an opportunity to grow in the tech field.
-I bring a dynamic profile, a quick learning ability, and maximum commitment to all activities I undertake.
+I was born in 2001 and I’m a student with a passion for reading, movies, and personal development, I bring a dynamic profile, a quick learning ability, and maximum commitment to all activities I undertake.

 📫 **Email:** pricilaoliveiras21@outlook.com.br